mindspore-ai/community/design/meps/MEP-MSLITE.md

 ## Proposal

-MS lite consists of converter and a runtime library.
+MS Lite consists of converter and a runtime library.
 The converter is an offline tool can handle most of the model translation work.
 The runtime library deploys to device and executes online, it has Lite RT and Lite Micro two modes.